jackjliew/ai-openscale/tutorial-adv.md

 Please note that if you are using the internal lite version of PostgreSQL, you may not be able to retrieve your database credentials, which will prevent you from seeing transactions.
 {: note}

-Select the latest biased data from the monitoring charts, then select the **View biased transactions** button.
+Select the **View transactions** button from the charts for the latest biased data.

   ![View transactions](images/view_transactions.png)